thanos-io/thanos/docs/components/query.md

       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.
+      --query.lookback-delta=QUERY.LOOKBACK-DELTA
+                                 The maximum lookback duration for retrieving
+                                 metrics during expression evaluations.
+PromQL
+                                 always evaluates the query for the certain timestamp (query range timestamps are deduced
+                                 by step).
+Since scrape intervals might be different, PromQL looks back for given amount of time to get latest sample.
+If it exceeds the maximum lookback delta it assumes series is stale and returns none (a gap).
+This is why lookback delta should be set to at least 2 times of the slowest scrape interval.
+If unset it will use the promql default of 5m.
       --query.max-concurrent-select=4
                                  Maximum number of select requests made
                                  concurrently per a query.